Section 6 – Playing rules: Part 1

 (d) A team committing a second violation of any of the provisions of Section (a) during the same face-off will be assessed a 2 minute minor penalty for “face-off violation” by the Referee.

-(e) When an infringement of a rule has been committed or a stoppage of play has been caused by an attacking player in her attacking zone, the ensuing face-off shall be in the neutral zone at the nearest face-off spot.
+(e) When an infringement of a rule has been committed or a stoppage of play has been caused by an attacking player in their attacking zone, the ensuing face-off shall be in the neutral zone at the nearest face-off spot.

 Note 1: This includes a stoppage of play caused by a player of the attacking side shooting the ball on the back of the defending teams’ net without any intervening action by the defending team.